HayaaQutaishat/01-starting-project-13/README.md

 ## Setup :

+To get started, clone or download the repository and navigate to the root directory in your terminal.
+Then, run the following commands:

 - Install all dependencies: run npm install
 - Install Redux Toolkit: run npm install @reduxjs/toolkit
 - Install React Redux: run npm install react-redux